#___ratingbadge_0 { display: none !important; }

 Strengthen Your Spleen and Stomach

 The Spleen plays a central role in digestion, supporting the muscles and energy production in TCM.
-To prepare for holiday meals you could:
+To prepare for holiday meals, you could:

 • Eat light, warm, and easily digestible foods in the days leading up to Christmas.
 Balance heavy dishes with steamed vegetables and lightly spiced sides.